sk8terboyz/react-charts/README.md

 ### Dropdown Animated HTML
  - This dropdown card was created with just HTML
    - Yes I learned the details tag was a thing after creating the other 2

+## Animations

+### PickAxe
+ - I was inspired by an animation used at my work where it a simple hammer rotating to give depth to the meaning of "building" in a more visual way.
+   - I figured the pickaxe would use similar animation styles and I wanted to give it a shot.

+### SlideShow
+ - The slideshow currently has 2 methods of traversal
+   - Manual Traversal
+     - Arrows on the images themselves
+     - Arrows + specific image traversal (numbered buttons to choose a specific image to display)
+   - Automatic Traversal
+     - Currently not working but I plan to add this